ZiangZhao1227/ZiangZhao1227/README.md

                         location: "Helsinki,espoo"
                       },
  challenge: "I am trying to learn advanced javascript by myself in 2 months",
- doing: "Currently working on a react native app with my group, this project is about adopt a pet" }
+ doing: "Currently developing a Pokemon app by using Kotlin."
+}
 ```